GetDutchie/brick/packages/brick_build/README.md

 }
 ```

 This reinitializes at the field level.
 However, a class will require that all fields go through the same process, and so a `FieldsForClass` class must be made.
+These fields will be passed to our (de)serialize generators:

 ```dart
 // @Rest is still our annotation